Nutrients

 Milk, yogurt, cheese, spinach, fortified cereals etc

-Essential for growth and strengthening of the bones, blood clotting.
+Essential for growth and strengthening of the bones, blood

 Fiber